tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 The `importWF` function allows to load an entire workflow from an R Markdown (Rmd) file into an `SYSargsList` object that has been intialized with `SPRproject()` as introduced above.
 Next, one can run the workflow from start to finish with a single function call using `runWF`.
-In the following code block the latter has been commented out to first introduce additional details prior to executing the workflow with `runWF` in the next section.
+Below the latter has been commented out to first introduce additional details prior to executing the workflow with `runWF`, which will be discussed in the following section.

 ``` r
 sal <- SPRproject()